RaiseVegan.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Kate Mara

-Actor and producer Kate Mara is using her voice on Instagram to show up in the fight for racial equality.
+Actor and producer Kate Mara are using her voice on Instagram to show up in the fight for racial equality.

 Mara is elevating Black voices on social media and advocating for change.